symfony/ux/README.md

 [AJAX auto-completion](https://tarekraafat.github.io/autoComplete.js)?
 Anything you do in JavaScript could be done streamlined as a UX package.

-We have some ideas and we will release more packages in the coming days.
+We have some ideas, and we will release more packages in the coming days.
 The rest is on you: let's create an amazing ecosystem together!

 ## Contributing